-Magellan’s is a table service restaurant tucked away in Tokyo DisneySea’s Mediterranean Harbor Port.
+Magellan’s is a table service restaurant in Tokyo DisneySea’s Mediterranean Harbor Port.
 If you are not careful, you may mistake it for being part of Fortress Explorations.
-The ability to create this little corner of solitude in a loud, busy, Disney park speaks volumes about the detail and design of DisneySea.
+The ability to create this little corner of solitude in a loud, busy Disney park speaks volumes about the detail and design of DisneySea.

-Magellan’s not only boasts not only a restaurant, but a lounge simply named “Magellan’s Lounge”.
+Magellan’s boasts a restaurant and a lounge named “Magellan’s Lounge.”

 Considered one of the most upscale dining experiences at Tokyo DisneySea, we highly recommend you put Magellan’s on your “must eat” list when you visit the best Theme Park in the world.

-You feel as if you are part of an exploration team taking a break from traversing the world’s seas for a much deserved meal at a beautiful seaside Fortress.
+You feel like you are part of an exploration team taking a break from traversing the world’s seas for a much-deserved meal at a beautiful seaside Fortress.
 The theming is flawless and blends perfectly with the Mediterranean Harbor and Fortress Explorations.
-You get the feeling of adventure and discovery even before you step foot inside the gigantic doors (which will make even tall folks feel short).
+You get the feeling of adventure and discovery before you step inside the gigantic doors (which will make even tall folks feel short).
 From the well-appointed Cast Member outfits to the amazingly detailed decor, you are taken away to a different world from the organized chaos of Tokyo DisneySea.

 Decor and Details

-Immediately entering the restaurant (after you pass through the gigantic doors), you notice the not-so-subtle globe (pictured above) in the middle of the restaurant.
+Immediately entering the restaurant (after you pass through the gigantic doors), you notice the not-so-subtle globe (pictured above) in the middle.
 It is arguably one of the most amazing details.

-Once seated, you’ll find there is no shortage of detail to discover while you are enjoying your meal.
-From “candle lit” chandeliers and light fixtures to cloth wall scrolls.
-If you have explored Fortress Explorations (if you haven’t you really should), you will notice and appreciate how well done the theming is.
+Once seated, you’ll find no shortage of detail to discover while you are enjoying your meal.
+From “candle-lit” chandeliers and light fixtures to cloth wall scrolls.
+If you have explored Fortress Explorations (if you haven’t, you really should), you will notice and appreciate how well done the theming is.

-Since this is an upscale restaurant, the table setting matches that upscale feeling.
-But don’t fear about being underdressed for the occasion – if you are wearing your huge Goofy headgear or carrying your Duffy dressed in a $120 costumes, you will fit right in.
-Beautifully placed table wear makes you not want to mess it up by eating, so take some photos before hand.
+Since this is an upscale restaurant, the table setting matches that exclusive feeling.
+But don’t fear being underdressed for the occasion – if you are wearing your huge Goofy headgear or carrying your Duffy dressed in a $120 costume, you will fit right in.
+Beautifully placed tableware makes you not want to mess it up by eating, so take photos beforehand.

-With all these elements combined, the sense of adventure, wonder, and discover is consuming, leaving you wanting to jump on the next ship to sail around the world!
+With all these elements combined, the sense of adventure, wonder, and discovery is consuming, leaving you wanting to jump on the next ship to sail around the world!

 Lunch and dinner have separate course menus to choose from.
-Lunch is the cheaper option, if you’re looking to save money.
+Lunch is the cheaper option if you’re looking to save money.
 All course menus have an appetizer, entrée, dessert, and choice of non-alcoholic beverage.
-Dinner course menus come with choice of soup or salad.
-And, they top it off with all the bread you can eat.
+Dinner course menus come with a choice of soup or salad.
+And they top it off with all the bread you can eat.

 During our visit, I opted for the course menu “Magellan” which is ¥ 7,710.
 For my entrée I chose the beef tenderloin in roasted butter with red wine sauce.
 I also chose the soup (cream corn on this occasion), assorted shrimp and scallops (marinated), and for my dessert the creme brûlée.
 Our table ordered a bottle of red wine (Pinot Noir), while I opted for Kirin Lemon as my soft drink (which I highly recommend).

-Since it was a course meal, everything comes out in waves.
-In between the waves of food, servers bring around unlimited bread (with butter).
+Since it was a course meal, everything came out in waves.
+In between the waves of food, servers bring unlimited bread (with butter).
 I am not a huge fan of bread, but the two types of bread they served were perfect.
-One is rice bread (which was my favourite) and a small version of a baguette.
+One is rice bread (which was my favourite) and a miniature version of a baguette.
 Try not to fill up on the bread before you get the first part of your meal, and don’t be afraid to ask for more butter!

 The soup and hors d’oeuvre were light and full of flavour.
-You may be thinking, “wait, it’s just cream corn soup!
+You may think, “Wait, it’s just cream corn soup!
 It cannot be that great.”
-That is what I thought too!
+That is what I thought, too!
 But it was creamy and full of subtle corn flavour.
-The scallops were nothing spectacular but the sauce made up for that.
+The scallops were nothing spectacular, but the sauce made up for that.

-Now, as with many high-end restaurants, you are not going to get a huge slab of meat for your steak.
+Now, as with many high-end restaurants, you are not going to get a massive slab of meat for your steak.
 So do not expect that.
-What you get is a first sized tenderloin that is seasoned and cooked to perfection.
-I am not a fancy eater by any stretch, but this steak is some of the best I have experienced in Japan.
-Tender, juicy, and all around flavourful.
-While the portion size is rather small (compared to North American standards), you are going to be on the brink of being full anyway because of all the delicious bread you are going to eat.
+What you get is a first-sized tenderloin that is seasoned and cooked to perfection.
+I am not a fancy eater, but this steak is some of the best I have experienced in Japan.
+Tender, juicy, and all-around flavourful.
+While the portion size is relatively small (compared to North American standards), you are going to be on the brink of being full anyway because of all the delicious bread you are going to eat.

-After all that, there is still dessert to be served (and more bread of course).
-Usually I am not a huge fan of creme brûlée, mainly because most places just do not do it right.
+After all that, dessert is still to be served (and more bread, of course).
+Usually, I am not a huge fan of creme brûlée, mainly because most places just do not do it right.
 I was pleasantly surprised with just how light and braised this dessert was.